Air-City and SEKO Logistics launch international parcel delivery service into the United States

 Air-City and SEKO plan to extend this service to include shipments arriving at other U.S. west coast ports, along with offering ground transportation to Mexico and Canada.
 The new CBP approval means that Air-City and SEKO can now process T86 entries for ocean shipments, in addition to their T86 existing approval for goods imported by air.

 “Since SEKO partnered with Air-City last year, we’ve seen a significant acceleration of our inbound international e-commerce business from China into the U.S. With the changes happening in the market, we reached out to U.S. Customs at Long Beach to participate in their Section 321 Type 86 Test to move Section 321 imports through SEKO’s Container Freight Station in Long Beach, versus having to use the off-site public Container Examination Station (CES).
 We are confident that marketplaces, merchants and direct-to-consumer brands will recognize the value of this subsequent approval, along with the time and cost benefits.
-This value-added, ‘express-like’ replacement for international postal services is a time definite, trackable alternative that will allow us to quickly pivot from air to ocean in response to consumer demand.
+This value-added, ‘express-like’ replacement for international postal services is a time definite, trackable alternative that will allow us to quickly pivot from air freight forwarding to ocean in response to consumer demand.
 This is going to make a big difference!” said Chris Zheng, Executive Vice President at Air-City Powered by SEKO.

 Air-City and SEKO’s international parcel product has also been supported by the mainstream introduction of fast container ship services such as Asia to the U.S. west coast; a consequence of the shipping industry’s response to the COVID-19 pandemic.
 This has enabled the two companies to leverage the benefits of faster ocean transit times and Section 321 Type 86 clearances, alongside Air-City and SEKO’s recognized airfreight expertise to provide a controlled, express-like option within their own Long Beach ocean facility.